Charlotte Henry Study Grant

 Charlotte presented the findings of her research at the Libraries for the People: 11th Australian Library History Forum, at the State Library of NSW in 2014.

-Building on Charlotte Henry’s legacy, the annual grant of up to $5000 is to enable a student to achieve more than they might otherwise be able to, by providing a financial contribution towards their study costs.
-Additionally, the grant is grants seeks to make a positive impact on the public library sector.
+Building on Charlotte Henry’s legacy, the annual grant of up to $5000 is to enable a student to achieve more than they might otherwise be able to, by providing a financial contribution towards their study while also enabling them to make a tangible impact on public libraries.
+The overall purpose of the grant is to make a positive impact on the public library sector.
 Priority will be given to a student intending to make their career in public libraries.

-The grant is available to students who are Australian residents and current ALIA Members.
-Applicants must be currently studying and ALIA accredited Masters qualification.
-Additionally, applicants should have successfully completed a minimum of two subjects towards the LIS Masters qualification and have completed one academic calendar year’s duration of study (either in a full or part time capacity).
+The grant is available to students who are Australian residents and current ALIA Members (including Student Members).
+Applicants must be currently studying an ALIA accredited Masters qualification.
+Additionally, applicants should have successfully completed a minimum of two subjects towards the Library and Information Services (LIS) Masters’ qualification and have completed one academic calendar year’s duration of study (either in a full or part time capacity).

-Grant applicants will be required to submit an application comprising of their CV, academic transcript and short statement addressing the following criteria:
+Grant applicants will be required to submit an application comprising: their CV, evidence of ALIA Membership, academic transcript and a short statement (maximum 750 words) addressing the following essential and desirable criteria:

 Application (Maximum 750 words)